 Why Is Workplace Violence Education Important?

 Every year, 2 million American workers report having been victims of workplace violence.
-In 2018, 453 people were killed in work-related attacks, according to the U.S. Bureau of Labor Statistics.
-That’s means that 9% of all workplace deaths resulted from workplace violence attacks.
+In 2020, 392 people were killed in work-related attacks, according to the U.S. Bureau of Labor Statistics.
 These numbers do not include the countless incidents that are unreported.

 TriCorps provides workplace violence education classes that place a focus on active shooters, workplace violence, and de-escalation techniques.
 We can even use hands-on training to better equip your employees for whatever situation may arise.
 TriCorps can present workplace violence classes to large or small groups.
 Our trainers’ extensive knowledge and skills allow us to tailor our presentation to meet the needs of your team and integrate your specific emergency action plan.